chef/chef/DOC_CHANGES.md

 There is a new command_line flag provided for `chef-client`: `--audit-mode`.
 This accepts 1 of 3 arguments:

-* disabled (default) - Audits are disabled and the phase is skipped.
+* `disabled` (default) - Audits are disabled and the phase is skipped.
 This is the default while Audit mode is an experimental feature.
-* enabled - Audits are enabled and will be performed after the converge phase.
+* `enabled` - Audits are enabled and will be performed after the converge phase.
-* audit_only - Audits are enabled and convergence is disabled.
+* `audit-only` - Audits are enabled and convergence is disabled.
 Only audits will be performed.

+This can also be configured in your node's client.rb with the key `audit_mode` and a value of `:disabled`, `:enabled` or `:audit_only`.

 ### Chef Why Run Mode Ignores Audit Phase